 This isn’t the ideal solution, but if responding to reviews is important to you but not enough to warrant investment, then it’s literally the least you can do!

-Reputation is important and monitoring and responding to reviews is a vital part of keeping your brand in good standing online.
+Reputation is important and if you want to keep your brand in good standing online it’s vital to monitor online reviews and respond to them, too.
 However, the busier you become and the more sales you generate, the more reviews will accumulate.
 Dealing with them all manually can quickly become an insurmountable challenge.

 As your business grows, it’s well worth investing in a tool to help you monitor, manage and respond to reviews quickly and easily, as well as generate a constant supply of new ones.